How to Become a Counselor in Idaho

 Internship Requirements

-In addition to the content areas listed above, LPC applicants in Idaho must complete at least six semester hours of advanced counseling practicum, sometimes referred to as an internship.
-The internship must be supervised at a ratio of at least one hour of one-to-one supervision for every 10 hours of experience.
+In addition to the content areas listed above, LPC applicants in Idaho must complete at least one year of an advanced counseling practicum with a minimum of 280 hours of direct client contact, effective July 1, 2024, IDAPA 24.15.01).
 This requirement is distinct from the post-degree, directed experience commonly referred to as “supervision,” although these hours can be applied towards supervision.

 (Back to Top)